Liquid Metal Model for Continuous Casting (LIMMCAST)

 A multitude of numerical studies have been carried out considering different magnetic field configurations for the continuous steel casting, but the reliability of the numerical results is insufficiently confirmed by accompanying experimental activities.
 Experimental studies on industrial scale with hot metallic melts may require formidable effort and expense.
 The main drawback is the extremely limited availability of measuring techniques which are able to provide reliable quantitative data from the flow being relevant for numerical code validations.
 Cost-saving model experiments using low melting point metallic melts permit detailed investigations of the flow structure and related problems with a high grade of flexibility.

-As the quality of steel and the casting speed in continuous casting is mainly determined by the flow structure in the submerged entry nozzle and the mould, the subproject B10 investigates the liquid steel flow in these two important components of continuous casting by the means of experimental modelling and numerical simulations.
+As the quality of steel and the casting speed in continuous casting is mainly determined by the flow structure in the submerged entry nozzle and the mould, the work in the LIMMCAST project investigates the liquid steel flow in these two important components of continuous casting by the means of experimental modelling and numerical simulations.
 The main purpose is the design of the respective magnetic field which provides a well-directed control on the flow.
 The experimental investigations are carried out at the new LIMMCAST-facility.
 The metal used as model liquid is a tin-bismuth-alloy which allows an operation of the facility at a temperature range of 150 to 300 °C. The investigations are focused on flow measurements in the mould or the characterization of the two-phase-flow in the submerged entry nozzle.
-In this subproject the effect of diverse magnetic fields on the jet flow in the mould is of special interest.
+The effect of diverse magnetic fields on the jet flow in the mould is of special interest.
 Both versions of DC magnetic fields, the so-called electromagnetic brakes (EMBR) and AC magnetic fields as electromagnetic stirrers will be considered.
 The injection of argon at the stopper rod is a usual application in the steel casting industry for preventing the nozzle from clogging.

 The so-called mini-LIMMCAST facility is used as small-scale experiment working with an eutectic GaInSn alloy at room temperature, which makes the experiments rather convenient because heating becomes unnecessary.
 During constructing and commissioning of LIMMCAST first investigation of the mould flow were performed at mini-LIMMCAST.